Jessevanbekkum/Vagrant-Linux-Any-Dev-Environment/README.md

-Vagrant's Linux Desktop Environment for Windows &amp; Mac + Java Environment =
+Vagrant's Linux Desktop Environment for Windows &amp; Mac + Any* Environment =

 By: [Icaro Camelo](http://www.icarocamelo.com) | Originally created by: [vDevices](http://vdevices.com/)

 ### This Project's Purpose

-To provide a _simple_  (while not the only) way for Windows &amp; Mac users to launch a virtual machine ("VM") with a Linux Desktop environment &ndash; sandboxed on their local computer with a *Java Development environment*.
+To provide a _simple_  (while not the only) way for Windows &amp; Mac users to launch a virtual machine ("VM") with a Linux Desktop environment &ndash; sandboxed on their local computer with *Any Development environment*.

+You are able to use all provisioning scripts inside /provision folder to create a development environment.

 ### Contributing